siefkenj/IBLODEs/book/typst/modules/module1.typ

 with few button presses on a calculator, whereas the recursive model is more difficult to calculate but makes it clear that the number of ants is doubling every minute.

-Often times recursive models are easier to write down than explicit models#footnote( [In fact, in many real-world situations, an explicit model in terms of already known functions
+Often times recursive models are easier to write down than explicit models#footnote([In fact, in many real-world situations, an explicit model in terms of already known functions doesn't exist.]), but they may be harder to analyze.
-    doesn't exist.],
-), but they may be harder to analyze.
 A third type of model has similarities to both explicit and recursive models but adds more by bringing the power of calculus to modeling.
 - A *differential-equations* model is a model based on a relationship between a function’s derivative(s), its